dolafson/dnd-dpr/README.md

 Search commands:

-	 search:spells:NAME 	 search for name in list of spells, and display details if found search:monsters:NAME 	 search for name in list of spells, and display details if found
+	 search:spells:NAME 	 search for name in list of spells, and display details if found search:monsters:NAME 	 search for name in list of monsters, and display details if found

 Attacks: